vladon/stat_log/README.md

 stat_log
 ========

-This library is an extensible C++ library for logging and statistic collection.
-I got the idea for this after "reinventing the wheel" on several projects at work; each time i was either forced to use a pre-existing solution in the code-base I was maintaining or roll my own.
-At last, I decided that I would create a re-usable library with the following top-level requirements:
+stat_log is an extensible C++ library for logging and statistic collection.
+I got the idea for this after "reinventing the wheel" on several projects at work.
+I finally decided that I would create a re-usable library with the following top-level requirements:

 1. _The user shall be able to define a hierarchy of statistics at compile time_.
 From the perspective of the user, the purpose of this hierarchy is to simply organize the statistics.
 For example, suppose the user is writing software